-- 84. The required information should give a description of the investment intention and the planned deployments within one or a group of designated areas.
-Hence, this information should cover a forecast period defined by the competent authority launching the call for declaring investment intentions. - 85.
-The forecast period depends mainly on the competent authority's objectives from the invitations' procedure and on the frequency of issuing the invitations.
-Thus, the definition of the appropriate forecast period is to be defined by the competent authorities and should be compliant with the pursued objective.
+87. The required information should give a description of the investment intention and the planned deployments within one or a group of designated areas.
+Hence, this information should cover a forecast period defined by the competent authority launching the call for declaring investment intentions.

-86. Although, in order to ensure a good quality level of transmitted information and deployments' planning, it is recommended to define a forecast period covering the submitted information that is comparable to any forecast period defined pursuant to Article 22(1) EECC.
+- 88. The forecast period depends mainly on the competent authority's objectives from the invitations' procedure and on the frequency of issuing the invitations.
+Thus, the definition of the appropriate forecast period is to be determined by the competent authorities and should be compliant with the pursued objective. - 89.
+Although, in order to ensure a good quality level of transmitted information and deployments' planning, it is recommended to define a forecast period covering the submitted information for which the duration is comparable to the duration of any forecast period defined pursuant to Article 22(1) EECC.